KiandaBPM/docs/content/docs/platform/connectors/rest/_index.md

 - **HTTP Method** - is the type of operation that can be performed on the data, namely **POST** (create), **GET** (read). **PUT** (update). **PATCH** (partial update) and **DELETE** (delete).

+  These details are shown in the example below, a data connector called 'REST Service for HR'.

   ![Existing REST Methods](/images/rest-method-example.jpg)

 You can edit details of the existing REST Methods by clicking on the **Edit/Pen** button ![Edit REST Methods](/images/edit-method.jpg) or delete a method by clicking on the **Bin/Trash** button ![Delete REST Method](/images/delete-method.jpg).